What are pubic lice?

 - Adults.
 An adult louse looks like a tiny crab.
 Because of this, they are sometimes called “crabs.”
 Adult lice are about 1 millimeter long.
 They can be hard to see unless they have just fed.

 Nymphs and adults are parasites and must feed on human blood to survive.
-If a louse falls off a person, it will die within a day or two.
+If a louse falls off a person, it will die within a day or 2.

 Pubic lice are not the same thing as head lice or body lice.
 These are caused by 2 different species of insect that live on other areas of the body.
 Head lice live on the head, eyebrows, or eyelashes.
 Body lice live mostly on clothing and bedding.
 Unlike other kinds of lice, such as body lice, pubic lice don’t spread disease.